 I pursued my PhD on a part-time, distance-learning basis, and began my studies in .
 The first three years of my studies were supported by CERN’s doctoral-student programme.

 My ORCID is

 I was trained in Indian classical music 🎶: Carnatic vocals for six years and the tabla for three years.
 Sometimes, I pick up a guitar and strum a few chords, or pretend to play the blues on my harmonica.

-I enjoy watching, playing and generally following cricket 🏏.
-I play for the CERN Cricket Club, where I am also the fixtures secretary.
-I bowl right-arm medium and bat right-handed.
+I enjoy watching, playing and generally following cricket 🏏 and I played for the CERN Cricket Club for a few years; I am a right-arm swing bowler and bat right-handed (usually at #11).
 Occasionally, I play table tennis 🏓 and have also trained a bit in martial arts 🥋 – karate and taekwondo.

-I love tinkering with software and hardware, and my desktop at home and laptop at work both run Kubuntu 🐧.
+I love tinkering with software and hardware, and my laptop runs Kubuntu 🐧.
 I am teaching myself the 🇷 language, mainly for my research, with the occasional sideways glance at Python 🐍 as well.

-I contribute to the Mozilla 🦊 community: I hosted a couple of Mozilla Science Lab global sprints at CERN, started the (now-on-hiatus) Mozilla Study Group at CERN and mentored several projects as part of the Mozilla Open Leaders programme.
+For many years, I contributed to the Mozilla 🦊 community: I hosted a couple of Mozilla Science Lab global sprints at CERN, started the (now-on-hiatus) Mozilla Study Group at CERN and mentored several projects as part of the Mozilla Open Leaders programme.
 If you want to learn more, you can read my interview for the StoryEngine project, conducted at MozFest a few years ago.